kennethjiang/Teleport-NSLog/README.md

 ----------------

 - Login to aggregator
-- `cd Teleport/SimpleAggregator/logs`.
-All captured log files are stored here.
-By the file name of device UUID
+- All captured log files are stored in Teleport/SimpleAggregator/logs, by the file name of device UUID. cd Teleport/SimpleAggregator/logs && ls

 *Note: Teleport will NOT redirect stdout or stderr when the app runs in Xcode, so that NSLog will still write messages to Xcode console window.
 To override this behavior, uncomment `// TELEPORT_DEBUG = YES;`.